- 116 Photos

 -

-A 7-inch touchscreen infotainment (with wired Android Auto and Apple CarPlay) is available, along with a 4-speaker music system.
+A 7-inch touchscreen infotainment (with wired Android Auto and Apple CarPlay) and two rear Type-C charging ports are available.

 Skoda Kylaq Signature+ Variant